The Volatile Inventory of 3I/ATLAS as seen with JWST/MIRI: JWST/MIRI Observations

 \section{JWST/MIRI Observations}

 The JWST/MIRI MRS instrument consists of four integral field units (IFUs) that operate simultaneously and cover different portions of the MIRI wavelength range (referred to as channels).
 Three separate grating settings---short (A), medium (B), and long (C)---are needed to construct an uninterrupted spectrum from 5 to 28~\um.
 Two sets of A/B/C observations requiring six visits in total were included in the observing program to produce two complete mid-infrared spectra of 3I.
 All observations were executed on 2025 December 15--16.
 However, two of the observations (1 and 5) suffered from guide star acquisition failures and were repeated on 2025 December 27 with slightly reduced integration times as Observations 13 and 15.
 A summary of the observing circumstances and viewing geometries for the six successful visits to 3I is provided in \autoref{tab:obs} in the Appendix.
+For details on the data reduction and spectral extraction methodology, see \autoref{sec:methods}.

 To improve spatial sampling of the coma and guard against cosmic-ray and other detector artifacts, each 3I observation consisted of four dithered exposures.
 Observations of a nearby empty background field were acquired immediately following each on-target observation.
-To avoid possible contamination from 3I's extended coma, the background field was placed $5'$ away from the target along a vector perpendicular to the anti-sunward direction.
+To avoid possible contamination from 3I's extended coma, the background field was placed $5'$ away from the target along a vector perpendicular to the sunward direction.
 The background observations employed a two-point dither pattern to optimize observing time usage, with the same per-dither integration time as the corresponding on-target observations.

-Due to the relatively uncertain orbital ephemerides of 3I at the time, the initial set of observations used a wide dither pattern to maximize on-sky coverage.
+Due to the relatively uncertain orbital ephemeris of 3I at the time, the initial set of observations used a wide dither pattern to maximize on-sky coverage.
 Subsequent astrometry reduced the uncertainty ellipse, and the rescheduled observations on 2025 December 27 used a smaller dither pattern designed for extended objects.